s-Nick/sycl-blas/doc/Reduction.md

 - `MaxOperator`
 - `MeanOperator`

-Currently in `portBLAS` only partial reduction is supported.
+Currently in `oneMath SYCL BLAS` only partial reduction is supported.
 Unlike full reduction, it reduces the columns or rows of a matrix to a single row or column depending on the reduction dimension specified.
 The reduction dimension is specified with the enumeration `reduction_dim_t`.